 Hyperhidrosis is the condition whereby an individual has abnormally increased or excessive perspiration or sweating which can occur on any part of the body, although the most commonly affected sites are the hands, feet, armpits and groin area.
 Hyperhidrosis usually starts in childhood or adolescence and can continue well into adulthood and beyond.

 Injectables are also a popular choice, particularly if other treatments have failed to improve the sweating.
-They cannot cure hyperhidrosis, but it provides temporary relief.
-It is injected into the skin and it works by blocking the nerves that supply the eccrine glands.
+They cannot cure hyperhidrosis, but they provide temporary relief.
+The treatment is injected into the skin and it works by blocking the nerves that supply the eccrine glands.
 This prevents them from producing sweat.
 Although BTX-A is typically very effective, it can be painful if it is used to treat the hands and feet unless a local anaesthetic is applied.
 Treatment also needs to be repeated every 3-6 months.
+If you would like to know more about the excessive sweat reducing injectables treatment, give our London clinic a call and we can arrange a consultation.

 Hyperhidrosis is the medical term used to describe excessive sweating, whereby the body produces more sweat than is needed to regulate its temperature.
 This can be due to overproduction of a specific neurotransmitter in the sympathetic nervous system (your body’s ‘thermostat’), a side effect of medication, an overactive thyroid gland and menopause to name a few.
 Hyperhidrosis is very inconvenient and uncomfortable for the affected person and cause social and emotional distress, especially if it impacts their daily lives.
 The excessive sweating usually occurs in the armpits, face, hands, or soles of the feet but can also affect the whole body and is more common than people may realise, with the NHS website claiming over one million people in England are affected by it.
 It is important for anyone suffering from hyperhidrosis to realise it is a diagnosable medical condition and the first step would always be to contact your GP to discuss your options.
 Injections may be one such option and depending on the policy of your Primary Care Trust, the injections may be available on the NHS.
 If not, you may have to pay for the treatment at a private clinic like our own.